-Thankfully, I made it back to Sydney without any delays or mishaps.
+Thankfully, we made it back to Sydney without any delays or mishaps.

-Now in mandatory self-isolation for 14-days, I’ve got plenty of time to reflect on what a memorable trip it was.
+Now in mandatory self-isolation for 14-days, we’ve got plenty of time to reflect on what a memorable trip it was.
 Sadly, it’s for all the wrong reasons.

 Rarely has a government’s public health message been so popular.

 A music video released by Vietnam’s Health Ministry to prevent the spread of coronavirus proved so catchy it went viral with more than five million views.